dimsemenov/Magnific-Popup/website/documentation.md

 }
 {% endhighlight %}

-Please note that Magnific Popup doesn't implement any Javascript-based clint-side caching for images.
+Please note that Magnific Popup doesn't implement any Javascript-based client-side caching for images.
 So make sure that your server [adds expires headers](https://developers.google.com/speed/docs/best-practices/caching#LeverageBrowserCaching) so the image won't be downloaded each time.

 ## Iframe Type